flux10n/flux10n/README.md

 ## About me

 Hey outsider you are now on my github.
-I am someone who likes to play in cyber world & I want to make it all a dream.
+Before continuing scroll down introduce my name **Unknown** I am a student who is interested in hacking.

 * [My projects github](?)
 * [Instagram personal account](?)